 Starting in late November, peak season in the Caribbean takes off again.
 Holiday cruises fill up quickly, so it’s wise to book as early as possible to get the stateroom, dining time, specialty dining reservations, and shore excursions you want.

-Even though December is one of the most popular months to travel to the Caribbean, there are still opportunities to find some great deals during the first two weeks of the month before the holiday vacation period begins and when sailings may be offered at discounted prices.
+Even though December is one of the most popular months to travel to the Caribbean, there are still opportunities to find special offers during the first two weeks of the month before the holiday vacation period begins and when sailings may be offered at discounted prices.

 After hurricane season ends in early November, you can expect ideal weather at all Caribbean cruise ports, with average temperatures in the high 70s to low 80s during the day, low humidity, and little chance of rain.